faizanmasroor/stock-grapher/README.md

   * Month DataFrame → (X: Day, Y: High Price)
   * Day DataFrame → (X: DecimalHour, Y: High Price)

 [^1]: This is accomplished by reverse indexing each DataFrame and decrementing the index while the row 'Day' at said index matches the current date.
-Then, conditional expressions are used to select a subset of the original data, thus removing all rows that do not match the month or day (depending on which DataFrame filter_data() is called on) of those that belong to the row arrived at from the previous operation (conditional reverse indexing is used to locate the last trading day)
+Then, conditional expressions are used to select a subset of the original data, thus removing all rows that do not match the month or day (depending on which DataFrame filter_data() is called on) of those that belong to the row arrived at from the previous operation (conditional reverse indexing is used to locate the last trading day).
 [^2]: The values for 'DecimalHour' are 0.5 greater than the 'Hour' value in rows where the 'Minutes' value is 30, otherwise, it is equal to the 'Hour' value.